OHI-4site/pal-prep/prep/hs/cs/v2020/README.md

 ### Layers Created

-- `cs_status.csv` carbon storage status relative to the reference point
+- `cs_status_placeholder.csv` a carbon storage status placeholder with score 'NA'

 Please see our [citation policy](http://ohi-science.org/citation-policy/) if you use OHI data or methods.